salesforce/Timbermill/README.md

  Get familiar with our [wiki](timbermill.wiki) so you get a better sense on how to properlly use Timbermill.

+ ###### Things to add to the wiki
- explain how it works with threads
+ * How timbermill works with different threads
- Attr vs data vs metrics
+ * Attributes vs. data vs. metrics
- explain all fields in task
+ * Explain all fields in task
- explain metadata
+ * Explain metadata on task
- explain all properties for timbermill
+ * Explain all properties for timbermill bootstrap